Chemshirov/d-chem/README.md

 ___

 **Subsections**.
 The site is divided to several sections to aim to be possible to reload them independently and if necessary fabricate several working container clones working in cluster to bust up performance.

+**Git** - web interface for git cli.

+**Logs** - quick and useful table of thousands of log events and errors, implemented without pagination and plain scroll.

 **Finance6** - old system invented to book spends and income, debts and actives.
 At the first it created and used a few times to simplify calculations of final shares when group of tourists pays randomly by one's card or another's and it's too complicated to keep all napkin notes of dynamic distribution of each other's debts.
 But eventually it is too complicated because it is strictly necessary to input all the information for accurate results (even in case when one person or several write for all using auto splitters and such handy features, because they sometime forget to do the job).
 Now the 6th version barely breathing still handles my finances and keeps all and every pays I did since 2013, allowing to use search, filters, labels, indicators and images of important bills.